delphix/lab-guides/masking/INSTRUCTIONS.md

 1. Navigate to the Rule Set tab in the UI

-2. Click the Copy icon
+2. Click the **Copy** icon

 ![](./images/image54.png)

-3. Name the new Rule Set Patient Copy and click Save
+3. Name the new Rule Set _Patient Copy_ and click Save

     ![](./images/image55.png)

     ![](./images/image56.png)

-4. Click the Inventory tab, select the new Rule Set from the "Select Rule Set" drop down
+4. Click the Inventory tab, select the new Rule Set from the **Select Rule Set** drop down

 ![](./images/image57.png)

 5. Confirm that the Masking Inventory is copied along with column definitions

  > Note: This method is used to duplicate an inventory

-This concludes the exercise.

 Exercise 15 - Export an Environment
 ------------------------------------